CoAP: Echo, Request-Tag, and Token Processing

 scope for this document.
 The CoAP client side of HTTP-to-CoAP

-proxies SHOULD respond to Echo challenges themselves if they know
+proxies MUST respond to Echo challenges itself if the proxy knows

 from the recent establishing of the connection that the HTTP request

-Unavailable, Retry-After: 0 and terminate any underlying Keep-Alive
+0 seconds and terminate any underlying Keep-Alive connection.
+If the

-MAY also use other mechanisms to establish freshness of the HTTP
+other mechanisms to establish freshness of the HTTP request that are

 2.4.
 Applications of the Echo Option